Walmart's 40 best deals to snag this weekend: TVs, home essentials and more

 Best beauty and wellness sales

 Brushing your teeth is, of course, essential to your oral health.
-So it's worth shelling out for a tool that will provide a clean so good, your choppers will look (and feel) like you just got home from the dentist.
-If your current toothbrush isn't cutting it (and it probably isn't), grab the bestselling Fairywill Electric Toothbrush, which delivers 40,000 plaque-slaying strokes per minute.
+If your current toothbrush isn't cutting it, grab the bestselling Fairywill Electric Toothbrush, which delivers up to 40,000 plaque-slaying strokes per minute.
 Its sonic technology helps to lift stains and food particles more effectively than a manual toothbrush.
 It's also rechargeable, so you'll never have to go a day without it.
 "My teeth never felt cleaner!" raved a shopper with pearly whites.
 "I feel like I'm getting my teeth professionally cleaned."

 Want to save even more?
 Make sure you're signed up for Walmart+.
 It's easy to sign up for your free 30-day trial here.
 You'll get free shipping and grocery delivery, savings on gas and prescriptions, exclusive access to major deals and more.
 (And by the way, those without Walmart+ still get free shipping on orders of $35 or more.)